Berlin Half Marathon: History

 The story of the Berlin half marathon reflects a major part of the history of the German capital.
 Its predecessors came from East and West Berlin.
 The race, as it exists today, arose in 1990 from the Berliner Friedenslauf (Berlin Peace Run) which took place in East Berlin since 1982 and the SCC Half Marathon in the western part of the city.

 The Berliner Friedenslauf covered various distances, among others a 20-kilometre race and a marathon.
 The event was established by the government of the GDR and served not only as a sporting event but also as an important propaganda tool.

 The SCC Half Marathon on the other side had local character and was designed to be the final test in preparation for the Berlin marathon, which took place four weeks later.

 After the fall of the Berlin Wall in 1989 and the ensuing collapse of the GDR, the support for the Berliner Friedenslauf also diminished.
 So the former organizer Stefan Senkel quickly had to find a new partner to save the race.
 SCC-RUNNING, the organizer of the Berlin marathon, joined.
 Both parties agreed on one distance: a half marathon.
 Thus, there is only one major half marathon in Berlin since 1990.

 Over the years the Berlin half marathon increased in size and popularity.
 Today it is by far the biggest half marathon race in Germany, with a record 36,000 participants in 2018.

 The 40th anniversary of the Generali Berlin half marathon, which was planned to be held on April 5, 2020, was announced cancelled on 12 March.
-The decision came from the Berlin authorities as a response to the COVID-19 outbreak.
+The decision came from the Berlin authorities as a response to the COVID-19 pandemic.